Croydon/blog/content/2024/04/interaction-in-virtual-and-augmented-reality-project.md

   * Post-Questionnaire
   * Goodbye / Hardware cleaning

-You can find checklists that I made for myself to execute this study with participants in the study data repository.
+You can find checklists that I made for myself to execute this study with participants in the study data repository ([pre-study checklist](https://github.com/Croydon/tuda-vr-parkour-study/blob/main/pre_study/checklist_for_instructor_to_execute_pre_study.md)), [final study checklist](https://github.com/Croydon/tuda-vr-parkour-study/blob/main/study/checklist_for_instructor_to_execute_post_study.md).
 Such notes ensure, that every participant hears all explanations and experience all trainings and tasks, in the same order and in the same way.

 During the 10 minute task, I make notes of everything interesting the participant might do and say.
 Furthermore, there is automatical logging of:
   * How many coins were collected in which area and round.